23 best student kitchen essentials

-We’ve compiled our definitive guide to the top gadgets and kit to stock up on before heading off to university.
-Once you have your equipment, you’ll need the recipes to go with them, so check out our student meals, healthy student suppers and top 10 basic recipes to take to university.
+So, whether you're going into halls or you're returning for a new term and now living with friends, we've compiled our definitive guide to the top gadgets and kit to stock up on before heading off to university.
+Once you have your equipment, you'll need the recipes to go with them, so check out our student meals, healthy student suppers and top 10 basic recipes to take to university.

 For more on kitchen essentials, visit our reviews section and find over 400 practical buyer's guides offering unbiased advice on what equipment is worth investing in.
 Freshers may be interested in our reviews of the best mini fridges, best saucepan sets, best kettles and best eco-friendly coffee cups.
 Looking for the perfect student gift?
 Create an easily customisable My BBC Good Food cookbook filled with your pick of essential uni recipes.
 It's sure to be a lifesaver for first-time cooks or budding chefs.

 The best student kitchen essentials at a glance

 - Spiralizer: OXO Good Grips handheld spiralizer, £13.95

 - Weighing scales: Jean Patrique digital kitchen scales, £10.99

 - Blender: Russell Hobbs Desire jug blender, £54.85

 - Mini fridge: iceQ 43L table top drinks fridge, £99

 - Mixing bowl and measuring cups: Joseph Joseph Nest 9 Plus, £31.79